VirgilSecurity/virgil-iotkit/README.md

 ## Scripts
 Virgil IoTKit also contains a set of scripts that can be run from the [scripts folder](/scripts).
 - `install-virgil-crypto.sh` is used to install the Virgil Crypto library.
 - `run-sandbox` is used to run IoTKit sandbox.
+Read more about the sandbox and its functionality [here](/scripts).
 - `publish-firmware.sh` is used to publish a signed firmware on the Virgil Cloud for its distribution to IoT devices.
+Read more about firmware distribution [here](/tools/virgil-firmware-signer#firmware-distribution).
 - `publish-trustlist.sh` is used to publish a generated TrustList on the Virgil Cloud for its distribution to IoT devices.
+Read more about TrustLists distribution [here](/tools/virgil-trust-provisioner#trustlist-distribution).

 ## Installation
 Virgil IoTKit is distributed as a package.
 This section demonstrates on how to install Virgil IoTKit for preferred platform.